 Sweeping limestone cliffs of a blinding white hue rise above pools of powder blue.
 Petrified stakes of limestone hang from chalky roots – like in Superman’s fortress of solitude or a Tim Burton nightmare if his nightmares were good.

 Pamukkale’s surreal landscape was formed over millennia by limestone deposited by 17 hot springs in the area.
-Sadly, its natural beauty was almost lost when hotels sprung up around the area in the 1960s and a road built to allow motorbikes direct access over the slopes.
+Sadly, its natural beauty was almost lost when hotels sprung up around the area in the 1960s and a road was built to allow motorbikes direct access over the slopes.
 The hotels drained the thermal waters to fill their swimming pools and the terraces turned a greyish brown.

 Thankfully, in 1988, UNESCO stepped in and declared Pamukkale a World Heritage Site.
-The hotels were demolished and a series of artificial pools built atop the road to hide the damage caused.
+The hotels were demolished and a series of artificial pools were built atop the road to hide the damage caused.
 Today, there are strict controls on development and tourism in the area, allowing you to visit in good conscience.
 Here’s what to know before you go.

-It doesn’t look like the pictures (but it’s stunning anyway)
+Pamukkale doesn’t look like the pictures (but it’s stunning anyway)

 The lustrous terraces as depicted in guidebooks and tourist board posters do not exist – at least not right now.

 Dreamstime; Atlas & Boots

 We’re told that spring water has been diverted to allow the terraces time to recover from past mistreatment.
 When and how (or if!) the terraces will return to their former glory is currently unconfirmed.

 With that said, don’t let the difference put you off from visiting Pamukkale.
 It is still stunning and most certainly worth the stop.